Nek5000/NekDoc/README.md

 # Nek5000 Documentation

-This is the repository of the [Nek5000](http://nek5000.mcs.anl.gov/) documenation written in LaTeX.
+This is the repository of the [Nek5000](http://nek5000.mcs.anl.gov/) documentation written in LaTeX.

 ## How to build